Are migrant workers 'stealing' local jobs?

 Lack of education to blame?

-“Illegals have been tolerated for 8 decades or longer to harvest produce and/or work agriculture jobs,” said one Reflector website commenter known as “waggaze.”
+“Illegals have been tolerated for eight decades or longer to harvest produce and/or work agriculture jobs,” said one Reflector website commenter known as “waggaze.”

 “Americans are too good for such menial labor.
 Now that manufacturing has been shipped to countries for less labor costs these out-of-work, high-school-diploma people had to blame someone for their short comings, so Mexican immigrants are the targets of bigotry.
 They cannot fight back and offer the least resistance, while high tech positions filled by foreigners goes unnoticed...”